|Lambert C. Mims|

 April 20, 1775 – During the Revolutionary War, the Siege of Boston began, following the battles at Lexington and Concord.

 April 20, 1775 - Virginia's Royal Governor Lord Dunmore attempted to take the gunpowder from the Williamsburg magazine.
-Patrick Henry led Patriots in standoff with Dunmore's troops until a settlement was negotiated by Carter Braxton.
+Patrick Henry led Patriots in a standoff with Dunmore's troops until a settlement was negotiated by Carter Braxton.

 April 20, 1777 - In Kingston, the first New York state constitution was formally adopted by the Convention of Representatives of the State of New York.